pingcap/docs/pessimistic-transaction.md

 To reduce the overhead of locking, TiKV implements the pipelined locking process: when the data meets the requirements for locking, TiKV immediately notifies TiDB to execute subsequent requests and writes into the pessimistic lock asynchronously.
 This process reduces most latency and significantly improves the performance of pessimistic transactions.
 However, when TiKV has network isolation or nodes downtime, the asynchronous write into the pessimistic lock might fail, resulting in the following effects:

 * Other transactions that modify the same data cannot be blocked.
 If the application logic relies on locking or lock waiting mechanisms, it affects the correctness of the application logic.

-* There is a low probability that the transaction commit fails, but it does not affect the correctness of the transaction.
+* There is a low probability that the transaction commit fails, but it does not affect the correctness of the transactions.

-If the application logic relies on the locking or lock waiting mechanisms, or even in the case of cluster exceptions, the pipelined locking feature should be disabled to ensure the success rate of transaction commits as much as possible.
+If the application logic relies on the locking or lock waiting mechanisms, or even in the case of TiKV cluster exceptions, the pipelined locking feature should be disabled to ensure the success rate of the transaction commit as much as possible.

 ![Pipelined pessimistic lock](/media/pessimistic-transaction-pipelining.png)